 Oracle basics

-Oracles like Orcfax, Chainlink, Charli3, etc. are the technical component in blockchain architectures that deliver information about the real-world to on-chain smart contracts.
+Blockchain oracles such as Orcfax, Chainlink, Charli3, etc. are the technical component in blockchain architectures which bring data about the real world on-chain for consumption by smart contracts.

 The name is derived from people in the ancient world who delivered messages and knowledge from the gods to the mortals.